Legalized sports betting has come to Iowa, and with it, a range of ways to bet on sports.

 Finally, we cover miscellaneous questions in an FAQ section.

-Currently, there are four sports betting brands available in Iowa.
+Currently, there are multiple sports betting brands available in Iowa.

 PointsBet is offering a $150 bonus for deposits of $50 or more with the promo code “PLAYNJ.”
 You can access the William Hill “Bet $50, Get $50” promo offer through the app or via the desktop website.